twingly/twingly-search-api-node/README.md

     npm test -- --grep parser

-To record new fixtures, first remove the fixture and its associated `.headers` file.
-For fixtures requiring you to use a real API key you can specify it with:
+To record new fixtures run the tests with `VCR_MODE=record`.
+For fixtures requiring you to use a real API key you need to specify that as well:

-    TWINGLY_SEARCH_KEY=... npm test
+    VCR_MODE=record TWINGLY_SEARCH_KEY=... npm test

 **IMPORTANT: The recorded fixture contains the API key.
 After recording a new fixture you need to change to a fake API key in the fixture manually. ([issue #29](https://github.com/twingly/twingly-search-api-node/issues/29))**